awslabs/duvet/design/witness/spec.md

 Each producer MUST be unit-tested against golden artifacts (a real report file; a real prover log), since producers are unverified glue at the trust boundary.

+### 4.4 Engine glue {#engine-glue}

+The verified layer's guarantees (§2) reach the user only through unverified engine glue.
+Each glue component is named, bounded, and unit-tested (the posture §4.3 takes for producers):

+- **G1 (file identity).** The engine adapter MUST map file paths to the model's file identities injectively and consistently across all annotations and witnesses in one run, and MUST deliver each witness's per-file maps free of duplicate identities.
+Ambiguous producer-path matches are refused at bind time, never selected among (§1.5).
+  What remains axiomatic: an absolute path is a faithful file identity.
+- **G2 (call obligation).** The engine MUST compute every pair, test, and global verdict (Properties W1–W4, W6) by calling the verified layer's functions, and MUST derive per-witness failure diagnostics (§3) from the same verified cells;
+  no parallel engine-side verdict computation may exist.
+  The verified layer cannot check its own callers, so G2 is a trusted-base item — enforced by review and by the engine's end-to-end test suite.
+- **G3 (mode routing).** The adapter MUST assign each annotation's file the scoring mode its classification actually selected — classified, degraded, or the trust-boundary refusal that binds nothing and executes nothing
+  (§1.4; decisions.md, Decision 15).
+The adapter MUST establish
+  the verified functions' preconditions at the boundary — filter or degrade before calling, never assume.

 ---